g-pechorin/pure-gen/fud14.pure-gen.sbt/INSTALL.md

 Then (like me) you're using Windows 7 and something in the MaryTTS XSLT has gone wrong.

 My (current) solution is to open the project in JetBrains DIEA and directly execute `fud14.pure-gen.sbt\demo\src\main\scala\peterlavalle\puregen\DemoTry.scala` as a Java program.
-A future longer solution that works more widely will be attempted at some point